João Guilherme (footballer, born 1986)

-João Guilherme Leme Amorim (born 21 April 1986) is a Brazilian professional footballer who plays as a centre back.
+João Guilherme Leme Amorim (born 21 April 1986) is a Brazilian former professional footballer who plays as a centre-back.

-Career
+Club career

 Internacional

-João Guilherme started his career with Brazilian powerhouse Internacional where he played a total of 16 games, and scored 1 goal.
+João Guilherme started his career with Brazilian powerhouse Internacional where he played 16 games, and scored 1 goal.

 Marítimo

 In January 2008, Guilherme was officially announced as the first reinforcement of the year of Portuguese Liga club C.S.
 Marítimo, after completing a deal worth €200,000.
 He was signed along with Internacional teammate Bruno Grassi, both of whom joined up with former teammates Marcelo Boeck, Ediglê and Márcio Mossoró, who all signed for Marítimo earlier in the season from Internacional.
 He played for Maritimo from 2008 until 2013, appearing in 109 games and scoring 5 goals.

 APOEL

 On 14 June 2013, after six Portuguese Liga seasons, he signed a two-year contract with APOEL from Cyprus.
 He made his APOEL debut against NK Maribor at GSP Stadium on 31 July 2013, in a 1–1 first leg draw for the third qualifying round of the 2013–14 UEFA Champions League.
 He scored his first official goal for APOEL on 2 September 2013, in his team's 3–0 home win against Enosis Neon Paralimni for the Cypriot First Division.
 During the 2013–14 season, he appeared in four 2013–14 UEFA Europa League group stage matches for APOEL and won all the titles in Cyprus, the Cypriot League, the Cypriot Cup and the Cypriot Super Cup.

 The next season, he appeared in five group stage matches in APOEL's 2014–15 UEFA Champions League campaign.

 On 19 December 2014, Guilherme signed a two-year contract extension with APOEL, running until June 2017.
 On 14 June 2016, one month after he won his third consecutive Cypriot First Division title with the club, João Guilherme's contract with APOEL was mutually terminated.